What is a Gantt Chart?

 What is story mapping?

-Creating user story maps is a visual exercise helping development teams and product managers to define a work that makes a delightful experience for users.
+Creating user story maps is a visual exercise that helps development teams and product managers define a work that makes a delightful experience for users.
 This helps to improve the way the product team understands their customers and helps to prioritize work.

 In story mapping, the team creates a dynamic outline of a user’s interaction with their product.
 This helps them evaluate the most beneficial steps to the user and prioritize the next thing to build or create.
 For agile organizations, this provides them with an alternative to creating to working from a lengthy document of requirements or creating a roll of backlog items.